 We love incorporating meatless meals into our rotation.
 Quinoa stuffed peppers are a favourite around here.
 Sardine Pasta is another quick and easy recipe.

-In this poached egg recipe, I have combined cooked lentils and lots of veggies to create a hearty, delicious meal.
-If you are looking to cut down on meat, this is the perfect place to start.
+In this poached egg recipe, I have combined cooked lentils and lots of veggies to create a hearty, delicious, and nutritious vegetarian meal.
+If you are looking to cut down on meat, dishes with lentils are a great choice.

 - lentils (pre-cooked or canned)